iPads and IEPS: Digitizing Special Education (VolumeTwo - An App for IEPs)

 This is a very interesting video on the Don Johnston website.
 It is about how people have rejected assistive technology for many years.
 It is very interesting and unfortunate that some people still resist using or allowing students to benefit from the technology that is available today.

 You have read this article accessibility / assistive technology / don johnston with the title June 2011.
-You can bookmark this page URL http://fieldecho.blogspot.com/2011/06/thought-provoking-video-about-assistive.html.
+You can bookmark this page URL https://fieldecho.blogspot.com/2011/06/thought-provoking-video-about-assistive.html.
 Thanks!

 Inkling Text Book Reader on iPad with VoiceOver